 - Provide interpretation to the public about the special qualities of the meadows in terms of biodiversity, historical significance and encourage behaviour that respects these features.

 - Botanical surveys were carried out in summer 2019 by SWT Callander working with Plantlife and volunteers.
 There will be another plant survey carried out in 2021 after the boundary work has been completed.

 - The fencing, gates, and dry stone dyke improvements have been delayed due to prolonged flooding in the meadows when access is required.

-- SWT Callander have been successful in securing funding to further enhance biodiversity in the meadows and plan to install a variety of woodcrete bird and bat boxes in autumn 2020 to attract a wider range of species to the area.
+- SWT Callander have been successful in securing funding to further enhance biodiversity in the meadows and have installed a variety of woodcrete bird and bat boxes in autumn 2020 to attract a wider range of species to the area.

 Photo Credit: Keith Wilson